puppetlabs/puppet-docs/source/windows/writing.markdown

         }
 * Puppet URLs in a [`file`][file] resource's `source` attribute.

-Forward slashes **MAY** be used in:
+Forward slashes **SHOULD** be used in:

 * The title or `path` attribute of a [`file`][file] resource
 * The `source` attribute of a [`package`][package] resource
 * Local paths in a [`file`][file] resource's `source` attribute
+* The `command` of an [`exec`][exec] resource, unless the executable requires backslashes, e.g. cmd.exe

 Forward slashes **MUST NOT** be used in:

-* The `command` of an [`exec`][exec] resource. <!-- TODO double-check this -->
 * The `command` of a [`scheduled_task`][scheduledtask] resource.
 * The `install_options` of a [`package`][package] resource.

 #### The Rule

 If Puppet itself is interpreting the file path, forward slashes are okay.
-If the file path is being passed directly to a Windows tool, forward slashes are not okay.
+If the file path is being passed directly to a Windows program, forward slashes may not be okay.

 ### Using Backslashes in Double-Quoted Strings